-After the two prior voluntary programs, continued strong interest by taxpayers and tax professionals led to a third program.
-In January 2012, the IRS revised the terms of the 2011 OVDI program and made it permanent until further notice.
+After the success of the two prior voluntary programs, continued strong interest by taxpayers and tax professionals led to a third program.
+In January 2012, the IRS revised the terms of the 2011 OVDI program and made the program permanent until further notice.
 Under the 2012 Offshore Voluntary Disclosure Program, participants pay a penalty of 27.5 percent of the highest aggregate balance or value of offshore assets during the prior eight years.
-The 5 or 12.5 percent penalties remained in effect for certain taxpayers.
+The 5 or 12.5 percent penalties remained in effect for certain eligible taxpayers.
 In June 2012, the IRS added an option to the existing disclosure program that enabled some U.S. citizens and others residing abroad to catch up on their filing requirements and avoid large penalties if they owed little or no back taxes.
 This option took effect in September of that year.
-This 2012 program has drawn 12,000 disclosures since its inception.
+The 2012 OVDP drew more than 12,000 disclosures.

 2014 Offshore Program Changes

-In June 2014, the IRS announced major changes in the 2012 offshore account compliance programs, providing new options to help taxpayers residing in the United States and overseas.
-The changes are anticipated to provide thousands of people with a new opportunity to come back into compliance with their tax obligations.
+In June 2014, the IRS announced major changes to the 2012 offshore account compliance programs, providing new options to help taxpayers residing in the United States and overseas.
+The changes provided thousands of people with a new opportunity to come back into compliance with their tax obligations.
 With expansion of the streamlined procedures for non-willful taxpayers, the IRS also adjusted the terms for taxpayers participating in the OVDP whose conduct may reflect willful non-compliance.
-The changes modify the OVDP program increasing the penalty to 50 percent for certain taxpayers seeking relief from potential criminal prosecution when their bank is publicly identified as being under investigation by the IRS.
+The changes modified the OVDP program by increasing the penalty to 50 percent for certain taxpayers seeking relief from potential criminal prosecution when their bank is publicly identified as being under investigation by the IRS.

 The IRS is encouraging taxpayers who are concerned about their undisclosed offshore accounts to come in voluntarily before learning that they or their banks being investigated.
-By then, it may be too late to avoid potential criminal charges, or the new higher penalties under the OVDP of 50 percent – nearly double the regular 27.5 percent.
+By then, it may be too late to avoid criminal charges or substantial penalties.